Cape Gateway

 Tel: 021 469 0111

-If you were discriminated against (treated badly) because of your sex (gender) you should contact the Commission on Gender Equality.
+If you experience discrimination (treated unfairly) because of your sex (gender), you should contact the Commission on Gender Equality.

 When making a complaint, you should try to provide as much information as possible.
 Complaints are strictly confidential.